Space Age: Foundational developments to suborbital spaceflights

+1957 to 1970s/1980s: Establishment and Space Race

-The Space Age was an era of new military, political, technological, and scientific developments which began with the Soviet Union's October 4, 1957 launch of Earth's first artificial satellite Sputnik 1.
-Weighing 83.6 kg and orbiting the Earth once every 98 minutes,.
-The Space Race between the United States and the Soviet Union began in 1957 with the launching of the first artificial satellite Sputnik 1.
+The Space Race was the first era of the Space Age.
+It was a race between the United States and the Soviet Union which began with the Soviet Union's October 4, 1957, launch of Earth's first artificial satellite Sputnik 1 during the International Geophysical Year.
+Weighing 83.6 kg and orbiting the Earth once every 98 minutes.
 The race resulted in rapid advances in rocketry, materials science, and other areas.
 One of the underlying motivations for the space race was military.
 The two nations were also in a nuclear arms race following the Second World War.
 Both nations made use of German missile technology and scientists from their missile program.
 The advantages, in aviation and rocketry, required for delivery systems were seen as necessary for national security and political superiority.

-The cold war era competition between the US and USSR is one of the reasons the space age happened at that time.
-Since then the space age continues for the generation of scientific knowledge, the innovation and creation of markets, inspiration, and agreements between the space-fairing nations.
+The Cold War era competition between the United States and Soviet Union is one of the reasons the space age happened at that time.
+Since then the space age continues for the generation of scientific knowledge, the innovation and creation of markets, inspiration, and agreements between the space-faring nations.
 Other reasons for the continuation of the space age are defending Earth from hazardous objects like asteroids and comets.

 Much of the technology developed for space applications has been spun off and found additional uses, such as memory foam.
 In 1958 the United States launched its first satellite, Explorer 1.
 The same year President Dwight D. Eisenhower created the National Aeronautics and Space Administration, commonly known as NASA.

 Prior to the first attempted human spaceflight, various animals were flown into outer space to identify potential detrimental effects of high g-forces in takeoff and landing, microgravity, and radiation exposure at high altitudes.

 The Space Race reached its peak with the Apollo program that captured the imagination of much of the world's population.
-From 1961 to 1964, NASA’s budget was increased almost 500 percent, and the lunar landing program eventually involved some 34,000 NASA employees and 375,000 employees of industrial and university contractors.
+From 1961 to 1964, NASA's budget was increased almost 500 percent, and the lunar landing program eventually involved some 34,000 NASA employees and 375,000 employees of industrial and university contractors.
 The Soviet Union proceeded tentatively with its own lunar landing program which it did not publicly acknowledge, partly due to internal debate over its necessity and the untimely death (in January 1966) of Sergey Korolev, chief engineer of the Soviet space program.

 The landing of Apollo 11 was watched by over 500 million people around the world and is widely recognized as one of the defining moments of the 20th century.
 Since then, public attention has largely moved to other areas.

-The last major leap of the Space Age was the Skylab and Salyute programs, which established the first space stations for the U.S. and USSR in Earth Orbit following termination of both country's moon programs.
+The last major leap of in the USSR–USA Space Race was the Skylab and Salyut programs, which established the first space stations for the U.S. and USSR in Earth orbit following termination of both countries' moon programs.